scipr-lab/libsnark/README.md

    an instantiation based on an Edwards curve, providing 80 bits of security.

 * "bn128":
    an instantiation based on a Barreto-Naehrig curve, providing 128 bits of security.
-The underlying curve implementation is a patched and wrapped version of \[ate-pairing].
+The underlying curve implementation is
+   \[ate-pairing], which has incorporated our patch that changes the BN curve to one suitable for SNARK applications.

     *   This implementation uses dynamically-generated machine code for the curve arithmetic.
 Some modern systems disallow execution of code on the heap, and